35percent/11tystarter/src/posts/mayor-to-slash-affordable-housing-requirement-from-35-to-20.md

 [^xxxxxx] Southwark Plan 2022 Fig 2 Home affordability in Southwark (2018)

 [^y] The reduction from 35% would cut the affordable housing on the Aylesham Centre from 270 to 77 units; on Bermondsey Place from around 470 units to 140 units, a total on the two Berkeley developments of around 500 affordable homes.
 British Land's Canada Water (25/AP/0242) scheme would see a very rough loss of 1,000 affordable homes.
-(Planning ref nos 24/AP/2074, 25/AP/2987, 25/AP/0242 respectively)
+(Planning ref nos 24/AP/2074, 25/AP/2987, 25/AP/0242 respectively).

-in a self-congratulory way

-### Open Letter
+[^yy] The benchmark grant rates will be £220,000 for Social Rent, £70,000 for Shared Ownership and £90,000 or £140,000 for Intermediate rent, amount depending upon whether units are let above or below London Living Rent.